 Step 1: Register for the Fair

-- To learn how to register read this article on registering for fairs
+- To learn how to register read the registering for fairs article

 Step 2: Update & Complete Your Profile